eikkaj/reebelo-order-mgmt/README.md

 ### Resilience Features

-- Circuit breaking for external service calls
-- Retry mechanisms for failed operations
+- [not yet] Retry mechanisms for failed operations
-- Graceful degradation when external services are unavailable
+- [sort of] Graceful degradation when external services are unavailable
+   - We handle 404s when resources are not found, we handle for bad API requests in general, we have some configurability for utilizing mock data vs "real" data (although real data is not possible atm)
 - Comprehensive error handling and logging
+   - logs of logging

 ## Deployment Considerations